 For the Entrepreneurship Challenge, Texas DECA will recognize the Top 20 Finalists from Round One and offer them the chance to compete in Round Two.
 Texas DECA will later recognize the Top Ten winners from Round Two.
-The recognitions will be announced live during Winner's Week (11/16 - 11/19).

 GUIDELINES FOR RECORDING YOUR SUBMISSION